Orang-utan/ts-boilerplate/README.md

 It is built using the TypeScript, React, Express, Mongoose, MongoDB stack.
 If you want to checkout an example project based on TS-Boilerplate, check out [TS-Canvas](https://github.com/orang-utan/ts-canvas).

+## Features
+Essentially, here're some of its features:
+- User authentication / authorization system
+- Clean mono-repo structure with Express Server and React Client
+- Code linting setup according to Airbnb standards
+- Able to connect to MongoDB and WebSockets
+- Easy deployability on Heroku (literally 3 steps, it's really easy)

 ## Setting Up

 #### Installing Requirements